-Our Sunday School Board puts this training in reach of all of our leaders at small cost.
-Through the Sunday-school we must train our pour poor. our people.
-In fact we must bui'd what we want right in our Sunday-school. day-schools.
-Then we should plan our programs for 52 a year, or we los
+Our Sunday School Board puts this training in reach of all of our aders leaders at small cost.
+Through the Sunday-school we must train our people Our people.
+In fact we must bui'd what we want right in our Sun-day-school day-schools.
+Then we should plan our programs for 52 a year, or We los we lose a lot of time.-